Ethics, transparency and good governance

-During the first quarter of 2021 the first components of the 50 wind turbines have already begun to arrive and the first one has already been installed.
-The remainder will follow over the next few months.
-PAREP, which involves an investment of 500 million Australian dollars, will create 200 jobs until its scheduled commissioning towards the end of 2021, generating a positive impact for local industry and establishing the foundations for the installation of further capacity in the coming years.
-Once in operation it will generate enough clean energy to meet the annual needs of 180,000 Australian homes.
+During 2021 the assembly of the 50 wind turbines was completed and work is progressing with the solar installation, the substation and the power evacuation line.
+PAREP, which involves an investment of 500 million Australian dollars (over 310 million euros), will create 200 jobs until its scheduled commissioning towards the end of 2021, and around 20 full-time throughout their useful life.
+It will thus generate a positive impact for local industry and establish the foundations for the installation of further capacity in the coming years.

 The recent friendly takeover bid on the Australian renewable energy company Infigen Energy is a unique opportunity for Iberdrola to consolidate its presence in the attractive Australian renewable energy market through a friendly transaction.